harness/developer-hub/release-notes/continuous-integration.md

 - Microsoft Windows (amd64) is now a supported [Harness Cloud](/docs/continuous-integration/use-ci/set-up-build-infrastructure/use-harness-cloud-build-infrastructure) build infrastructure option.
 (CI-5455)
 - **Python** is now available as a built-in **Shell** option for [Run steps](/docs/continuous-integration/use-ci/run-step-settings).
 (CI-6692)
 - [Run steps](/docs/continuous-integration/use-ci/run-step-settings) can now reference images in GCR through [GCP connectors](/docs/platform/connectors/cloud-providers/connect-to-google-cloud-platform-gcp) that use inherited credentials.
 (CI-5758, ZD-38986)
-  - GCP connectors are authenticated through either a GCP service account key or by inheriting credentials from the Harness delegate running in GCP.
+  - GCP connectors are authenticated through either a GCP service account key or by inheriting credentials from the Harness Delegate running in GCP.
 This change improves how you can use GCP connectors with inherited credentials in your pipelines.
   - Previously, if you wanted a Run step to call an image in GRC, the GCP connector attached to your Run step had to use service account key authentication.
 Now, the GCP connector can use either authentication method.
 - Use [Background steps](/docs/continuous-integration/use-ci/manage-dependencies/background-step-settings) to configure service dependencies.
 (CI-5580)
   - The Background step allows for better control and configuration of services than the now-deprecated Configure Service Dependency step.